adam-on-the-internet/dsm-pth/src/assets/rules-archive/2021_10_18/extended.md

     * Rule 29.
 Time Limit on Citizen's Remarks
     * Rule 30.
 Remarks of Citizens to be Germane
     * Rule 31.
 Matters Not on the Agenda
+    * Rule 31A.
+Failure to Follow Council Rules
 * Part VI.
 Council Action
     * Rule 32.
 Motion Required
     * Rule 33.
 Motion to Reconsider